Two fully funded PhD positions:

 Cluster of Excellence

-The following five PhD positions are embedded within the recently established FWF-funded Cluster of Excellence: "Microbiomes Drive Planetary Health”.
+The following PhD position is embedded within the recently established FWF-funded Cluster of Excellence: "Microbiomes Drive Planetary Health”.
 For more information on the Cluster and the individual Work Packages please visit the following pages:

 Application started on March 27, 2024 and continues until positions are filled.